gtalon00/National-Parks-Info-App/README.md

 ### MVP/PostMVP

-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP

-- use css to manipulate the z-index to create a unique citation page
+- Take a user input to search by State initials (ex.CT for Connecticut).
-- save the inputs of the user to create a recently searched list
+- Render a list of National Parks.
+- Remove previous search results from the DOM.
-- based on input, giving the name, image, description, state location, and hours
+- based on input, giving the name, image, description, state location, and hours.

 #### PostMVP

-- have a loading screen or icon
+- have a loading screen or icon.
 - Add media queries for responsive design.
-- give directions to the park
+- give directions to the park .
+- use css to manipulate the z-index to create a unique citation page.
+- save the inputs of the user to create a recently searched list.

 ## Project Schedule

-This schedule will be used to keep track of your progress throughout the week and align with our expectations.

-You are **responsible** for scheduling time with your squad to seek approval for each deliverable by the end of the corresponding day, excluding `Saturday` and `Sunday`.

 |  Day | Deliverable | Status
 |---|---| ---|